Is It Worthwhile To Seek A Formal Autism Spectrum Disorder Diagnosis If You Think You Have It?

 A fuller picture of your strengths and weaknesses and how your brain works

-Asperger's is a developmental difference that causes some interpersonal problems, but can also provide strengths, like the ability to dive deeply into a topic, work well alone, pay attention to details, or stick to your principles.
-Not everyone with Asperger's is the same, and neither is their mix of advantages and disadvantages, but getting diagnosed may give you a better idea of what areas are easier for you.
-That may be in a general sense - "People with Asperger's tend to be good at X", and more specifically - "This cognitive test shows you're personally really good at Y".
-Overall, knowing Asperger's has its pros and cons helps counter any ideas you may have that you're "all bad" because you've had some social issues in the past.
+Autism Spectrum Disorder is a developmental difference that causes some interpersonal problems, but can also provide strengths, like the ability to dive deeply into a topic, work well alone, pay attention to details, or stick to your principles.
+Not everyone with ASD is the same, and neither is their mix of advantages and disadvantages, but getting diagnosed may give you a better idea of what areas are easier for you.
+That may be in a general sense - "People on the autism spectrum tend to be good at X", and more specifically - "This cognitive test shows you're personally really good at Y".
+Overall, knowing ASD has its pros and cons helps counter any ideas you may have that you're "all bad" because you've had some social issues in the past.

 A sense of identity

-Some people feel their Asperger's diagnosis gives them a sense of who they are.
+Some people feel their autism diagnosis gives them a sense of who they are.
 They have a specific type of brain wiring that affects their personality and interests.
 They're part of a global community.
-They can learn about famous, admirable figures who had Asperger's like they do.
+They can learn about famous, admirable figures who had ASD, like they do.
 Again, it's not just that they're "socially awkward".

 A community to connect with

-Aside from abstractly feeling like part of a greater whole, knowing you have Asperger's can put you in a touch with a practical, tangible community of like-minded people.
-You can stay at home, but still connect with the other members on forums about Asperger's.
-There may be Asperger's-focused meet ups and events in your city.
+Aside from abstractly feeling like part of a greater whole, knowing you have ASD can put you in touch with a practical, tangible community of like-minded people.
+You can stay at home, but still connect with the other members at online spaces about autism.
+There may be autism spectrum-focused meet ups and events in your city.